char16t/wa/README.rst

 License
 -------
-Source code licensed under MIT. Текст лицензии находится в файле LICENSE.
+Source code licensed under MIT.
 The license text is in the LICENSE file.